-Health Connect America's stance is that that anytime someone enlists our services we will ensure they receive the treatment they need whether for mental health, substance abuse or co-occurring treatment.
+Health Connect America's stance is that anytime someone enlists our services we will ensure they receive the treatment they need whether for mental health, substance abuse or co-occurring treatment.
 Additionally, clients will be referred to the most appropriate service should HCA be unable to provide treatment.
 HCA is committed to maintaining other provider relations that meet client needs when they are outside of our scope of service.

 For Adults and Adolescents

 The adolescents program serves youth ages twelve to seventeen.
 The adult program offers services for those 18 and over.
 The IOP programs meet up to 4 times per week and up to 9 hours per week.
 Health Connect America’s Intensive Outpatient Substance Abuse Program is designed to prevent higher levels of care, help sustain long-term sobriety, mental health and support clients remaining in their permanent homes and environment.
 Upon completion of the Intensive Outpatient Substance Abuse Program, Health Connect America will provide recommendations based upon each client’s individualized treatment and discharge plan.

 Alcohol & Drug Assessments

 Health Connect America utilizes a combination of face-to-face interviews, combined with collateral information and utilization of the most widely accepted and nationally recognized assessment instruments that include (Substance Abuse Subtle Screening Inventory (SASSI); and computer assisted software called Addition Severity Index (ASI).